Kristian Bertel | Photography

 "- Many talented photographers have carved a niche in Indian street photography, each presenting a unique perspective on the country's everyday life.
 Exploring the bustling streets of Mumbai offers a rich canvas for Indian street photography enthusiasts, capturing the city's vibrant culture and daily life in every frame.
 The art of Indian street photography lies in its ability to find beauty in the ordinary, turning mundane moments into captivating visual narratives.
 Learning street photography techniques in India can be an immersive experience, blending the country's diverse landscapes with the art of capturing candid moments in its bustling streets", the Photographer says.

 "- As a passionate Nikon photographer, there's nothing quite like the thrill of exploring the vibrant streets of India with my camera in hand.
 From the chaotic markets to the serene temples, every corner of this diverse country offers a unique photographic opportunity.
-Just about any camera can be used in street photography.
-Of course, the better the camera the better the quality of the photo.
-I'm using Nikon and prefer to have a camera or lens that is fairly wide-angled as this allows me to include more of the street scenes in the photo", the Photographer says again.
+Just about any camera can be used in street photography – of course, the better the camera the better the quality of the photo and I prefer to have a camera or lens that is fairly wide-angled as this allows me to include more of the street scenes in the photo", the Photographer says again.

 , the Photographer says again.

-"- As a Nikon photographer with an insatiable wanderlust, India had always beckoned to me with promises of vibrant chaos, rich history, and unmatched colors.
-Finally, the day arrived when I found myself amidst the bustling streets of this kaleidoscopic country, camera in hand, ready to capture every moment, every emotion, every hue that danced before me.
+"- As a Nikon photographer with an insatiable wanderlust, India had always beckoned to me with promises of vibrant chaos, rich history and unmatched colors.
+Finally, the day arrived when I found myself amidst the bustling streets of this kaleidoscopic country, camera in hand, ready to capture – every moment, every emotion, every hue that danced before me.
 As my journey through India comes to an end, I find myself reflecting on the countless moments I've captured with my Nikon camera.
-From the street photography in the Chor Bazaar to the portraits in Mumbai, each photograph tells a story of this vibrant and diverse country.
-And as I pack away my camera and prepare to return home, I know that these memories will stay with me forever, immortalized in pixels and color", the Photographer says again.
+From the street photography and to the portraits in Mumbai, each photograph tells a story of this vibrant and diverse country – and as I pack away my camera and prepare to return home, I know that these memories will stay with me forever, immortalized in pixels and color", the Photographer says again.

 Read also: An Indian portrait